liangcj/AcerC720CrunchBang/README.md

 * Reboot
 * Run the c720crunchbangtp script

 Source: [Comment in reddit.com/r/CrunchBang](http://www.reddit.com/r/CrunchBang/comments/1qogy6/crunchbang_on_the_acer_c720_chromebookso_close/) (see post by user ngorgi).
-I also have copied his modified script to this repo in case it gets taken down.
+I also have copied the user's modified script to this repo in case it gets taken down.

 Improving the touchpad performance
 ---
 These are more personal preferences.
 Once the touchpad is working via the above steps, some may find the touchpad to still be a bit unresponsive.
-Here are the `synclient` parameters I use.
+You can test out touchpad settings (all changes disappear after a restart) using `synclient` in the terminal.
+Type `synclient` to see a list of touchpad settings and use `man synaptics` for more detailed descriptions of what each setting does.
+Temporarily try out a setting using e.g. `synclient FingerHigh=10`.

+Once you figure out your preferred synclient settings, list them in `/home/cjl/.config/openbox/autostart` along with the  existing synclient calls (around line 52).

-* Edit autostart config file: change `touchpad` to `trackpad`
+* Change `touchpad` to `trackpad` on line 51 (if necessary)
+* Change `VertEdgeScroll=1` to `VertEdgeScroll=0`.
+This will disable edge scrolling.
+I prefer two-finger scrolling.
+* Add the following:

+    ````
+    synclient AreaRightEdge=850 &
+    synclient AreaLeftEdge=50 &
+    synclient TapButton1=1 &
+    synclient TapButton2=3 &
+    synclient TapButton3=2 &
+    synclient FingerHigh=10 &
+    synclient FingerLow=10 &
+    ````
+  The first two options disable the left and right edge slivers.
+I found this helped with reducing accidental touchpad clicks without compromising usability.
+The middle three options map singe, double, triple finger taps to what are typically left, right, middle mouse buttons respectively.
+The last two options adjust touchpad sensitivity to my liking.

+See the `autostart` file in this repository for the full, edited file with my preferred settings.

 Fixing wireless, synaptics, and others
 ---